KRFOSS/kali-docs/virtualization/install-vmware-workstation-player-kali-guest-vm/index.md

 ![](vm-05.png)

 The next screen is "Virtual Machine Name", which is where you name the VM.
 This is also used for the filename too (such a the configuration, hard disk and snapshot - which isn't changed from this point).
-We are keeping it generic in this guide (as Kali is a rolling distribution, and we update it) , however for our releases, we use the version as its a fixed release.
+We are keeping it generic in this guide (as Kali is a rolling distribution, and we update it) , however for our releases, we use the version as its a fixed release _(`Kali-Linux-YYYY.N-vmware-ARCH`.
+Example: `Kali-Linux-2020.2-vmware-amd64`)_.

 ![](vm-06.png)